fniessink/toisto/docs/software.md

 The same goes for the third person Finnish.
 Because Finnish does not distinguish between male and female gender, Toisto needs to tell the user whether it is asking for the female or the male translation of "Hänellä on".

-The different persons are considered *subconcepts* of the main concept.
-Each subconcept gets its own key that can be used to refer to the subconcept, see the section on [concept relationships](#concept-relationships) below.
-In the example above, the first person singular gets `to have/singular/first person` as key, the second person singular `to have/singular/second person`, etc.

 ### Infinitive

 When concepts are verbs, infinitives can be specified as follows: